-An organization may request that the Branch reconsider its decision regarding an application for a Community Gaming Grant.
+An organization may request that the branch reconsider its decision regarding an application for a grant.
 The intent of the reconsideration process is to determine whether any errors, omissions and/or misinterpretations were made in the assessment of the original application.